MichiganCOG/M-PACT/README.md

 --lrboundary        List of boundary epochs at which lr will be updated

 --lrvalues          List of lr multiplier values, length of list must equal lrboundary

+--loadWeights       String which can be used to specify the default weights to load.

 --verbose           Boolean switch to display all print statements or not
 ```